kontsevoy/gput/README.md

 #### Why?

 I needed a real world project to learn Go.
-I also needed a quicker way to share files, or sometimes just the std output of something, with other people.
+I also needed a quicker way to share files or sometimes just a standard output of something.
 So I wrote `gput`.
-Here's how I quickly upload get a public URL for a file, which will only exist for 1 hour:
+Here's how to quickly upload a file and get a public URL, which will only exist for 1 hour:

 ```
 $ gput -ttl 600 build.log